 Background

-Our long-term aim is to test whether combining parenting and financial support is better than providing them separately.
+Our long-term aim is to test whether combining parenting and financial well-being support is better than providing them separately.
 We will do this in Family Hubs, which are services based in the community and aimed at families of children aged 0 to 19 years.
 They are funded by the government.

 - Who is best placed to deliver financial support to families?